 When a boy feels he his ready to be a man he will begin preparations for the ceremonial ritual of jumping across the back of six bulls naked.
 Hundreds of tribes people gather from villages far away to attend, sing, chant and dance (and get drunk)

-If successful he will be eligible to marry and begin the life of man, but if he falls the onlookers will ridicule him leaving him to wonder what it’s going to take to be a real man in his modern world.
+If successful he will be eligible to marry and begin the life of man.
+But if he falls the onlookers will ridicule him leaving him to wonder what it’s going to take to be a man.

 “Oreru nhamandú tupã oreru” (our fathers are the sun and the thunder).